ganeshcpote/opsbot-awslex-slack/README.md

 # OpsBot Using Amazon Lex and Slack
-This project shows an example how we can use the Amazon Lex Service to build our own Slack Bot to perform the daily cloud operations like provisioning of resources

-# Introduction
-We are using the [multi-cloud deployment example](https://github.com/ganeshcpote/terraform-multicloud-example) from Jenkins to the below demo.
-The slack bot will interact with us followed by questions required to start the Jenkins build (Jenkins Parameter) to provision AWS infrastructure.
+We are using the [multi-cloud deployment](https://github.com/ganeshcpote/terraform-multicloud-example) example from Jenkins to the below demo.
+The slack bot will interact with us followed by required questions to start the Jenkins build (Jenkins Parameter) to provision AWS infrastructure.
+Onde deployment is done, an email notification will trigger to the user and online hosted online on AWS environment

 ## Step 1 : Write Lambda Code
 * Create Python based Lambda function "TriggerJenkins" which process the user inputs